xy-241/CS-Notes/content/OOP/OOP.md

 - Focus on **what a class should do** rather than **how it should do it**

 >[!important] Pure interface
 > An interface should only contain abstract methods.
+It should not hold any fields too!